 Chiapas is a wonderfully diverse state in southern Mexico on the border of Guatemala with tons of things to do.
 It’s one of the lesser-known states in Mexico, overshadowed by popular tourist areas such as Cancun, Cabo and Mexico City.
 It’s famously known as the cheapest state in Mexico, along with it’s neighbour Oaxaca.

 If you’re looking for the best things to do in Chiapas then you’ll quickly discover that there’s no shortage of activities, amazing places to see, things to eat, drink and so much more!
-With largely unexplored coastline to the south, hidden volcanoes on the border with Guatemala, rainforest to the north and old colonial towns to explore, you won’t get bored here!
+With largely unexplored coastline to the south, hidden volcanoes on the border with Guatemala, rainforest to the north, and old colonial towns to explore, you won’t get bored here!

-We recommend flying into the capital Tuxtla Gutiérrez and begin your journey from there.
+We recommend flying into the capital Tuxtla Gutiérrez and beginning your journey from there.
 You could also take a bus here from neighbouring states but they are long and around the same price as a cheap flight.
-San Cristobal de las Casas is only a 1 hour bus ride from Tuxtla, and makes for a great next stop.
+San Cristobal de las Casas is only a 1-hour bus ride from Tuxtla, and makes for a great next stop.
 With so many things to do in Chiapas, it was hard for us to narrow down our favourites.
 With that being said, here is our list.

 Things to do in Chiapas

 Explore the colonial town of San Cristóbal de las Casas

 One of the most popular things to do in Chiapas, and the main reason gringos and foreigners visit the state is this quaint little colonial town covered in cobblestone and cutely decorated and colorful “casas” or houses.
 Built-in 1528 by the Spanish, it was the capital of Chiapas until 1892 when it moved to Tuxtla Gutiérrez.